PowerAuth Networking SDK for Apple platforms

 Swift Package Manager

-Add the https://github.com/wultra/networking-apple repository as a package in Xcode UI and add the WultraPowerAuthNetworking library as a dependency.
+Add the https://github.com/wultra/networking-apple repository as a package in the Xcode UI and add the WultraPowerAuthNetworking library as a dependency.

 Alternatively, you can add the dependency manually.
 For example: